shafiuzzaman-md/edk2_klee/README.md

 This steps depend on guidance from static analysis:
 - Allocate symbolic values to the variables detected as taint source and sink
 - Allocate symbolic values to global variables
-- Substitute non-critical functions with stubs
+- Substitute non-critical functions with stubs:
-    Example scrpt to generate stubs:
+    Example script to generate stubs:
     ```
     python3 generate_stubs.py
     ```